Medications and Drugs

 Dalteparin is also used long-term to treat a type of blood clot called venous thromboembolism (VTE) in people with cancer.

-Dalteparin may also be used for other purposes not listed in this medication guide.
+Dalteparin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of dalteparin (Fragmin)?